Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension

-\textbf{NC beyond single-label classification.} Recent research has extended the principles of NC beyond its original single-label classification setting. \citep{li2023neural} demonstrated that in multi-label classification, embeddings reside within the linear span of their label means. \citep{andriopoulos2024prevalence} generalized NC to neural multivariate regression, formalizing it as Neural Regression Collapse (NRC).
-Concurrently, \citep{ma2025neural} showed that NC also emerges in deep ordinal regression, analyzing it through the UFM framework.
-In large-scale language models, \citep{wu2024linguistic} identified a ``linguistic collapse". \citep{sukenik2025neural} proved that NC represents the globally optimal configuration in modern deep regularized architectures, including ResNets and transformers.
+\textbf{NC beyond single-label classification.} \citet{li2023neural} extended NC to multi-label classification, showing that embeddings lie in the span of their label means. \citet{andriopoulos2024prevalence} formalized Neural Regression Collapse (NRC) for multivariate regression. \citet{ma2025neural} demonstrated NC in deep ordinal regression under the UFM framework, \citet{wu2024linguistic} identified ``linguistic collapse'' in large language models, and \citet{sukenik2025neural} proved NC is globally optimal in modern regularized architectures including ResNets and transformers.

-\textbf{Intrinsic dimension in deep neural networks.} Several works investigate the intrinsic dimension of data manifolds and representations in deep neural networks \citep{denil2013predicting, lecun1989optimal}.
-Classical methods estimate intrinsic dimension from local neighborhoods \citep{allegra2020data, amsaleg2015estimating, facco2017estimating, levina2004maximum}, which has been extended to neural settings.
-For instance, \citep{ma2018characterizing} show that local intrinsic dimension (LID) can distinguish adversarial from natural image data.
-More recently, \citep{yin2024characterizing} focused on per-sample LID to identify when LLMs produce untruthful outputs.

-A parallel line of research uses tools from topological data analysis to study neural networks.
-Some works analyze the final trained network by constructing topological invariants from the layer weights such as Neural Persistence \citep{rieck2018neural}, which can distinguish between models that overfit or generalize well.
-Others analyze the underlying graph structure of networks \citep{corneanu2019does, corneanu2020computing}.
-While often empirical, these approaches provide a novel perspective on network properties.
-More recent work \citep{birdal2021intrinsic} has begun to place these topological methods on a firmer theoretical foundation using statistical persistent homology.